Exponentially Stable Adaptive Optimal Control of Uncertain LTI Systems: Numerical experiments

 The equation \eqref{eq43} shows that if the parameter $\vartheta $ value is improved, then the difference between the eigenvalues of the matrix $D$ is reduced.
 This results in improvement of the transients rate of the Riccati equation \eqref{eq8} solution and, thereby, reduction of ${\tau _{ss}}$ value, which defines when the steady-state mode is achieved.

-Figure 5 presents transients of the norms of the Riccati equation solution $P\left( t \right)$ and its dynamic analytical \eqref{eq9} estimate $\hat P\left( t \right) = {\Phi _{21}}\left( t \right)\Phi _{11}^{ - 1}\left( t \right)$ for various values of the parameter $\vartheta$.
+Figure 6 presents transients of the norms of the Riccati equation solution $P\left( t \right)$ and its dynamic analytical \eqref{eq9} estimate $\hat P\left( t \right) = {\Phi _{21}}\left( t \right)\Phi _{11}^{ - 1}\left( t \right)$ for various values of the parameter $\vartheta$.

-It follows from Figure 5 that, when $\vartheta = 1$, it was impossible to calculate analytically \eqref{eq9} the steady-state solution of the Riccati equation whatever ${\tau _\infty }$ was chosen, because the singularity of solutions \eqref{eq9} had occurred significantly earlier than the transient processes in equation \eqref{eq8} were completed.
+It follows from Figure 6 that, when $\vartheta = 1$, it was impossible to calculate analytically \eqref{eq9} the steady-state solution of the Riccati equation whatever ${\tau _\infty }$ was chosen, because the singularity of solutions \eqref{eq9} had occurred significantly earlier than the transient processes in equation \eqref{eq8} were completed {(see vibrations of black curves on the right-hand side of left figure)}.
 In such case, if ${\tau _\infty }$ was chosen according to Remark \ref{remark3}, the proposed adaptive control system allowed one to identify only the parameters of the stabilizing control law.
 At the same time, when $\vartheta = 100$, there existed the value of ${\tau _\infty }$, which made it possible to calculate the steady-state solution of the Riccati equation analytically \eqref{eq9}, because the singularity of the analytical solutions \eqref{eq9} occurred later than the transients of the Riccati equation \eqref{eq8} solution had reached the steady state.
 When the value of $\vartheta $ was further improved, this effect became even stronger.

-Figure 6 depicts the transients of the output $z\left( t \right)$, which were obtained using various values of the parameters $\vartheta $ and ${\tau _\infty }$.
+Figure 7 depicts the transients of the output $z\left( t \right)$, which were obtained using various values of the parameters $\vartheta $ and ${\tau _\infty }$.

-Figure 6 illustrates that in terms of the required control quality for the plant with parameter uncertainty \eqref{eq4}, it was advantageous to choose high values of $\vartheta$.
+Figure 7 illustrates that in terms of the required control quality for the plant with parameter uncertainty \eqref{eq4}, it was advantageous to choose high values of $\vartheta$.

 The next step was to evaluate the performance of the developed adaptive control system.
 A part of the arbitrary parameters was set according to \eqref{eq42}, and the remaining ones were chosen as follows: